shreyam91/Remote-patient-management-system/README.md

 7.Create a pull request: Go to the original repository page and click on “New pull request”.
 Select your forked repository and branch, and click on “Create pull request”.

 8.Review and merge: The owner of the original repository will review your pull request and merge it if everything looks good.

+                            How to install a project in your system a.open project in any editor of your choice b.open terminal and type cd frontend or backend c.npm i to install node-modules package d.npm run start for frontend e.npm run dev for backend